 Do you have questions about early pregnancy symptoms?
 By popular request, here is our checklist.
-One web page that explains common signs, including the very earliest signs of pregnancy.
+One web page that explains the most common signs that you may experience.

 Remember… when in doubt be sure to do a home pregnancy test.
 To be absolutely sure, have a blood test done at your doctor’s office.

 Be sure to save this page to your favorites so you can go online at any time and check the list.
 And feel free to email your friends and tell them about this page too.